About water

 Facts and science: Trust on the tidal Elbe

-When citizens do not trust scientific findings, the foundation for an objective debate is lacking.
-The HPA has also experienced this firsthand in the Tideelbe region.
-We spoke with Dr. André Schaffrin of ifok GmbH.
-Together with the NGO “Progressives Zentrum,” he investigated, on behalf of the HPA, how mistrust arises and how trust can be built.
+If citizens do not trust scientific findings, there is no basis for an objective debate.
+The HPA has also encountered this issue in the Tideelbe region.
+We spoke to Dr André Schaffrin of ifok GmbH.
+Together with the NGO ‘Progressives Zentrum’, he has been investigating, on behalf of the HPA, how mistrust arises and how trust can be built.

 Kreetsand shallow water area completed: 30 hectares more tidal Elbe

-After about ten years of construction, the HPA has completed the Kreetsand shallow-water area, which is one and a half times the size of the Binnenalster.
-The additional floodplain positively influences tidal currents and alleviates sediment accumulation in the Tidal Elbe and the Port of Hamburg.
+After around ten years of construction, the HPA has completed the Kreetsand shallow-water area, which is one and a half times the size of the Binnenalster.
+The additional flood storage area helps to regulate tidal currents and reduces sediment load in the tidal Elbe and the Port of Hamburg.

 Sediment management is climate protection

-Transporting goods by large ocean-going vessels is particularly climate-friendly.
-However, to ensure that these large container ships can get as close as possible to their markets, waterways and harbor basins must be continuously cleared of excess sediment.
-With proper sediment management, significant reductions in climate-impacting emissions can be achieved.
+Transporting goods by large seagoing vessels is particularly climate-friendly.
+However, to ensure that these large container ships can get as close as possible to their markets, waterways and harbour basins must be continuously cleared of excess sediment.
+With the right sediment management, significant reductions in climate-impacting emissions can be achieved.

 We secure contaminated dredged material on land

-Sediments in the Elbe River in Hamburg have become increasingly cleaner since the 1990s.
-However, a small portion of the dredged material is still so contaminated that it cannot remain in the Elbe.
-We therefore treat these sediments on land and dispose of them safely at our landfills.
+Sediments from the River Elbe in Hamburg have become increasingly clean since the 1990s.
+However, a small proportion of the dredged material is still so contaminated that it cannot be left in the River Elbe.
+We therefore treat these sediments on land and dispose of them safely at our landfill sites.

 A reliable port infrastructure - also in the future

-The Port of Hamburg is Germany’s most important seaport and is essential for meeting the basic needs of the population and supporting the German export industry.
-Through our underwater sediment management, we ensure that the port remains accessible and competitive and continues to develop.
+The Port of Hamburg is Germany’s most important seaport and is vital for meeting the basic needs of the population and supporting the German export industry.
+Through our underwater sediment management programme, we ensure that the port remains accessible and competitive, and continues to develop.

-No ports without dredging - this also applies to the universal port of Hamburg
+No harbours without dredging - this also applies to the universal port of Hamburg

 Hamburg is one of the top three ports in Europe.
-One key requirement for an overseas port of this size is that it must be accessible at all times.
-To ensure safe access, our dredgers must regularly clear sediment from the shipping channel.
+One of the key requirements for an overseas port of this scale is that it must be accessible at all times.
+To ensure safe access, our dredgers must regularly clear the shipping channel of sediment.

 METHA - the washing machine of the Port of Hamburg

-What happens if the sediments that need to be dredged from the harbor are too heavily contaminated?
-They are transported to METHA—a massive facility that processes, separates, and dewatered the sediment from the Elbe River.
-The treated sediments are then reused or safely disposed of at our dredged material disposal sites.
+What happens if the sediment that needs to be dredged from the harbour is too heavily contaminated?
+It is taken to the METHA – a huge facility that processes, separates and dewaters the material from the Elbe riverbed.
+The treated sediment is then reused or safely disposed of at our dredged material disposal sites.

 Kreetsand: A new habitat for the Elbe is being created

-The influence of the tides on the Elbe is enormous—and is growing over the years.
-To mitigate the effects of the tides, which cause silting in the harbor and the shipping channel, we are creating a new floodplain in eastern Hamburg: Kreetsand.
+The influence of the tides on the Elbe is enormous – and is increasing over the years.
+To mitigate the effects of the tides, which lead to silting up of the harbour and the shipping channel, we are creating a new floodplain in the east of Hamburg: Kreetsand.